aiminhTech/pkm/pages/OOP.md

 			  ```
 - ## Java
 	- ### Classes
+	  collapsed:: true
+		- [Classes and Objects - Fundamentals Of Object-Oriented Programming: Java and IntelliJ [Video]](https://learning.oreilly.com/videos/fundamentals-of-object-oriented/9781837635702/9781837635702-video3_2/) #[[Fundamentals of object-oriented Programming Java]]
 		- Classes are the fundamental building blocks of most object-oriented languages
 		- A *class* is a group of data items with associated functions that can perform operations on that data.
 		- data items => variables, function => method
 	- ### Constructor
+	  collapsed:: true
+		- [Constructors and Access Specifiers (Setters and Getters) - Fundamentals Of Object-Oriented Programming: Java and IntelliJ [Video]](https://learning.oreilly.com/videos/fundamentals-of-object-oriented/9781837635702/9781837635702-video3_3/) #[[Fundamentals of object-oriented Programming Java]]
 		- A constructor is called to set up a new instance of a class.
 		- When a new object is created, Java allocates storage for it, sets instance variables to their default values, and calls the constructor method for the class to do whatever application-level setup is required.
+	- ### Inheritance
+	  collapsed:: true
+		- [Inheritance - Fundamentals Of Object-Oriented Programming: Java and IntelliJ [Video]](https://learning.oreilly.com/videos/fundamentals-of-object-oriented/9781837635702/9781837635702-video3_5/) #[[Fundamentals of object-oriented Programming Java]]
+		- [Multi-Level Inheritance, Polymorphism - Fundamentals Of Object-Oriented Programming: Java and IntelliJ [Video]](https://learning.oreilly.com/videos/fundamentals-of-object-oriented/9781837635702/9781837635702-video3_6/)
+	- ### Abstract Class
+	  collapsed:: true
+		- [Abstract Class - Fundamentals Of Object-Oriented Programming: Java and IntelliJ [Video]](https://learning.oreilly.com/videos/fundamentals-of-object-oriented/9781837635702/9781837635702-video3_7/) #[[Fundamentals of object-oriented Programming Java]]
+		- A class that cannot be instantiated on its own and is typically used as a base or template for other classes.
+		- ```java
+		  abstract class Shape {
+		      // Abstract method (no implementation provided)
+		      public abstract double calculateArea();

+		      // Concrete method
+		      public void displayInfo() {
+		          System.out.println("This is a shape.");
+		      }
+		  }

+		  class Circle extends Shape {
+		      private double radius;

+		      public Circle(double radius) {
+		          this.radius = radius;
+		      }

+		      @Override
+		      public double calculateArea() {
+		          return Math.PI * radius * radius;
+		      }
+		  }

+		  class Rectangle extends Shape {
+		      private double width;
+		      private double height;

+		      public Rectangle(double width, double height) {
+		          this.width = width;
+		          this.height = height;
+		      }

+		      @Override
+		      public double calculateArea() {
+		          return width * height;
+		      }
+		  }

+		  public class Main {
+		      public static void main(String[] args) {
+		          Circle circle = new Circle(5.0);
+		          Rectangle rectangle = new Rectangle(4.0, 6.0);

+		          circle.displayInfo();
+		          System.out.println("Circle Area: " + circle.calculateArea());

+		          rectangle.displayInfo();
+		          System.out.println("Rectangle Area: " + rectangle.calculateArea());
+		      }
+		  }

+		  ```
+			- In this example, `Shape` is an abstract class with an abstract method `calculateArea()` and a concrete method `displayInfo()`.
+The `Circle` and `Rectangle` classes are concrete subclasses that inherit from `Shape` and provide implementations for the abstract method `calculateArea()`.
+The program demonstrates how polymorphism allows objects of both `Circle` and `Rectangle` to be treated as `Shape` objects.
+	- ### Interfaces
+	  collapsed:: true
+		- [Interfaces - Fundamentals Of Object-Oriented Programming: Java and IntelliJ [Video]](https://learning.oreilly.com/videos/fundamentals-of-object-oriented/9781837635702/9781837635702-video3_8/) #[[Fundamentals of object-oriented Programming Java]]
+		- An interface is a construct that defines a contract or a set of rules that classes must follow.
+		- Specifies a list of methods (with their signatures) that classes implementing the interface must provide
+		- Unlike **abstract classes**, interfaces do not contain method implementations; they only define method signatures.
+		- Classes that implement an interface must provide concrete implementations for all the methods defined in that interface.
+		- ```java
+		  // Interface definition
+		  interface Printable {
+		      void print(); // Method signature
+		  }

+		  // Classes implementing the Printable interface
+		  class Document implements Printable {
+		      private String content;

+		      public Document(String content) {
+		          this.content = content;
+		      }

+		      @Override
+		      public void print() {
+		          System.out.println(content);
+		      }
+		  }

+		  class Image implements Printable {
+		      private String filename;

+		      public Image(String filename) {
+		          this.filename = filename;
+		      }

+		      @Override
+		      public void print() {
+		          System.out.println("Printing image: " + filename);
+		      }
+		  }

+		  public class Main {
+		      public static void main(String[] args) {
+		          Printable document = new Document("This is a text document.");
+		          Printable image = new Image("image.jpg");

+		          // Polymorphism: Both Document and Image can be treated as Printable document.print();
+		          image.print();
+		      }
+		  }

+		  ```
+			- In this example, `Printable` is an interface with a single method `print()`.
+The `Document` and `Image` classes implement the `Printable` interface by providing concrete implementations for the `print()` method.
+The `main` method demonstrates how objects of both `Document` and `Image` classes can be treated as `Printable` and invoke the `print()` method polymorphically.
+	- ### Const, Enum, Static, Final
+	  collapsed:: true
+		- [Const, Enum, Static, Final - Fundamentals Of Object-Oriented Programming: Java and IntelliJ [Video]](https://learning.oreilly.com/videos/fundamentals-of-object-oriented/9781837635702/9781837635702-video3_9/) #[[Fundamentals of object-oriented Programming Java]]
+		- #### Const
+		  collapsed:: true
+			- not used for defining constants as it is in some other programming languages.
+			- Java uses the `final` keyword to declare constants.
+			- ```java
+			  public class Constants {
+			      public static final int MY_CONSTANT = 42;
+			  }
+			  ```
+		- #### Enum
+		  collapsed:: true
+			- used to define enumerated types, which are a set of named constant values.
+			- Enums are often used to represent a fixed set of related values.
+			- ```java
+			  public enum DayOfWeek {
+			      SUNDAY, MONDAY, TUESDAY, WEDNESDAY, THURSDAY, FRIDAY, SATURDAY }
+			  DayOfWeek today = DayOfWeek.MONDAY;
+			  ```
+		- #### Static
+		  collapsed:: true
+			- **Static Variables:** It is used to declare class-level variables that are shared among all instances of a class.
+Static variables are associated with the class rather than individual objects.
+			- **Static Methods:** It is used to declare static methods that are associated with the class itself rather than with instances of the class.
+			- ```java
+			  public class MyClass {
+			      static int staticVariable = 10;
+			      static void staticMethod() {
+			          System.out.println("Static method");
+			      }
+			  }
+			  ```
+		- #### Final
+			- used to indicate that a variable, method, or class cannot be modified, overridden, or extended, depending on where it is applied.
+			- **Final Variable:** A final variable cannot be reassigned once it is initialized.
+			  **Final Method:** A final method cannot be overridden by subclasses.
+			  **Final Class:** A final class cannot be extended by other classes
+			- ```java
+			  public class MyClass {
+			      final int finalVariable = 42;
+			      final void finalMethod() {
+			          // This method cannot be overridden.
+			      }
+			  }
+			  final class MyFinalClass {
+			      // This class cannot be extended.
+			  }
+			  ```
+	- ### Collections
+		- [Collections - Fundamentals Of Object-Oriented Programming: Java and IntelliJ [Video]](https://learning.oreilly.com/videos/fundamentals-of-object-oriented/9781837635702/9781837635702-video3_10/) #[[Fundamentals of object-oriented Programming Java]]
+		- a group of related classes and interfaces that provide high-level data structures and algorithms to store, manipulate, and manage groups of objects.